• George Washington, White House Collection

 This marble bust of President Martin Van Buren was created in 1840 by renowned sculptor Hiram Powers.
 Powers originally modeled the bust in 1836, before moving to Florence, Italy, where artisans created marble replicas of Powers' clay original.
 The bust remained in the Van Buren family until 1889, when one of Van Burens' grandsons bequeathed it to the White House.
 Powers depicts Van Buren in a toga, a Neoclassical tradition intended to connect American politicians to ancient Greek democracy.
 Van Buren served as president from March 4, 1837 until March 4, 1841.
 His earlier career included serving in the Senate, as the governor of New York, and as an ambassador.

-• Appeal to the Great Spirit
+• Appeal to the Great Spirit, White House Collection

 Cyrus E. Dallin